7 Ways To Live A Healthy Lifestyle At An Old Age

 • Try and work out with a friend or relative so that you can motivate and encourage each other.

 As you grow older, social interaction is essential because it helps in staying mentally, emotionally, and physically fit.
-Spending time with others minimizes the potential for social isolation, which results in depression and disease.
+If you are living in a care home like the Northcote aged care facility, spending time with others minimizes the potential for social isolation, which results in depression and disease.

 • Here are suggestions for socialization that can improve the overall quality of life :